DevExpress-Examples/pdf-document-api-add-visual-signature-to-pdf-document/Readme.md

 This example illustrates how to use the [PdfDocumentProcessor](https://docs.devexpress.com/OfficeFileAPI/DevExpress.Pdf.PdfDocumentProcessor) class to sign a PDF document.

+>[!IMPORTANT]
-The Universal Subscription or an additional Office File API Subscription is required to use this example in production code.
+>The Universal Subscription or an additional Office File API Subscription is required to use this example in production code.
 Please refer to the following page for pricing information: [DevExpress Subscription](https://www.devexpress.com/Subscriptions/)

->[!NOTE]
+## Limitations

+The approach in this project has the following limitations:

->The `PdfDocumentProcessor` class allows you to apply only one digital signature to a PDF document.
-To sign the same PDF document multiple times, use the solution from this example: [How to Apply Multiple Signatures](https://github.com/DevExpress-Examples/pdf-document-api-multiple-signatures)
+* The `PdfDocumentProcessor` class allows you to apply only one digital signature to a PDF document.
+* The `PdfDocumentProcessor` removes existing signatures from a document when the file is saved.
+However, if you use `PdfDocumentProcessor` to apply a signature, it is retained.

+Use the solution from this example for more flexible approach: [How to Apply Multiple Signatures](https://github.com/DevExpress-Examples/pdf-document-api-multiple-signatures)

 # Files to Look At: